tomderham/curve/README.md

 Curve is a free, lightweight, background audio plugin host for macOS (Sonoma 14.2 and above), running natively on both Apple Silicon and Intel-based Macs.
 It runs in the macOS system menu bar and provides a stable way to run a chain of audio plugins with a focus on a fast, preset-based workflow and audio device resilience.

 A primary use case for this app is to host equalizer (EQ) plugins for real-time headphone and speaker calibration, allowing you to apply system-wide audio correction without needing hardware-based solutions.
+Other use cases include always-active host for instrument plugins, which might be MIDI enabled.
 See the examples below.

 ## Features